MartinPaulEve/meTypeset/README.md

 ###Chain
 Finally, an [optional additional XSL](bin/xslchainer.py) file can be specified to be transformed by passing the --chain option.

+#Getting the best results from the parser
+The parser works best with good input.
+If you use the provided styles for headings in Word/OpenOffice/LibreOffice then meTypeset will correctly nest these up to nine levels deep.
+The parser will also handle tables, graphics and other elements, although captions are best detected when placed immediately before or after the element in question.
+Bibliographies are best detected when placed at the end of the document, either in a section entitled "References" (or similar) or formatted properly with a single line per element with a date in each.
+Alternatively, you can use a bibliographic manager such as Zotero or Mendeley and these will be handled.
+The reference linker works best with paranthetical references (Eve 2014) that correlate to a unique bibliographic entry.

+The parser attempts to parse headings that are all capitals, all-bold or of a substantially different size to the body text.
+It may, however, have difficulty nesting these.
+The parser will not handle drawings or aligned formatting made in a Word document; the JATS/NLM spec simply doesn't provide for this.
+Don't, therefore, draw ascii art tables and expect them to parse!
+Likewise, including extensive front-matter in a document may cause problems and it is often best removed. meTypeset does not yet handle front-matter parsing, so this can cause problems for the size classifier/nesting mechanism.

 #Credits

 meTypeset is a fork of the [TEI Consortium's OxGarage stylesheets](https://github.com/TEIC/Stylesheets).